 This article from Skeptico describes Carlson's tests in more detail, and also many others and links to published results.
 And another in Skeptico shows how abysmally poor were the high-sounding criticisms of Carlson's work by S. Ertle.
 Note that subjects were given 3 astrological chart readings; one based on their actual birth data, and two based on other people's birth data - and to choose the chart which best described themselves.
 So this was not an outside clinician judging the personality of someone, but the person themselves making that intimate judgement.
 Yet still, they chose their own chart no better than random chance, while the astrologers themselves claimed that when analyzed, the test would show more than 50% of them would get it right.
-There is one very interesting point that wasn't made in these articles - I'm impressed that the astrologers consented to this test.
-That strongly suggests that they really genuinely believe in astrology (vs being simple con artists).
-Many other attempted studies don't get this far as the astrologers know they'll fail.
+It is also interesting that the astrologers were given the opportunity to attach a number proportional to their confidence in the accuracy of their horoscope reading, and the results showed a noticable tendency for the highest-confidence readings to actually be the most INaccurate.
+There is another very interesting point that wasn't made in these articles - I'm impressed that the astrologers consented to this test.
+That strongly suggests that they really genuinely believe in astrology (vs. being simple con artists).
+Many other attempted studies don't get this far, evidently because the astrologers fear they'll fail.
 Regardless, astrology fails no matter how much or little the astrologers believe it.

 An entire book has been written (Culver and Ianna 1988) on the scientific tests of astrology and the attempts by astrologers to provide some physical basis for why astrology should work, and it too shows astrology utterly fails in all its claims.
 The Astronomical Society of the Pacific has also organized a resource webpage on pseudoscience, including astrology which has many great studies linked.
-Some have tried to criticize astrology because precession has shifted the sun signs relative to the months by fully one month since the ancient origins of astrology.
+Some have tried to criticize astrology because orbital precession has shifted the sun signs relative to the calendar by fully one month since the ancient origins of astrology.
 But this criticism is naive - since astrologers have provided no agreed mechanism by which astrology could work (e.g. tidal effects on body fluids, some hypthetical 5th force, or whatever).
 Therefore, the fact that the sun is actually in Ophiuchus in December when I was born, not Sagittarius as the astrologers say, makes no difference on the claims of astrology.
-No. What kills astrology is that there is no actual correlation between birth place/time and personality!
-In other words - there's demonstrably nothing there to explain.
-It's irrelevant what the hypothesized explanations might be - there's NOTHING to EXPLAIN!
+No. What kills astrology is that there is no actual correlation between birth place/time and personality, when real people and astrological readings are actually done in an unbiased way.
+In other words - hypthesized mechanisms to explain how astrology works miss the point - the point being - there is NOTHING to EXPLAIN.

 I find that my pointing out astrology's failures has little effect on the astrology believers in my classrooms.
 Psychologists have described two psychological tendencies which help explain why individuals can feel so strongly that astrology really works when in fact it doesn't.
 Confirmation bias is one, whereby people tend to better remember instances when their prejudices are confirmed than when they are not.
 The other is the Forer effect (also called the P.T.
 Barnum Effect), which refers to a tendency for individuals to give high accuracy ratings to descriptions of their personality that are presented to them as tailored specifically for them, but are in fact vague and general enough to apply to a wide range of people.

-OK - that should be enough.
-There's more links you can find for yourself using the wonders of Google, but you get the picture: Astrology makes scientifically objective and testable predictions which utterly and completely fail, and astrologers, as well as too many students, have no interest in acknowledging these failures.
-I suppose this brings up another truism - never mess with a man's livelihood.
+There's more links you can find for yourself using the wonders of Google, but you get the picture: Astrology makes objective and testable predictions which utterly fail, and astrologers and their fans show very little interest in acknowledging these failures.
+Perhaps another truism is relevant...